michaelpatrickpurcell/castle-of-magic/README.md

 Each outcome is represented by an outcome card.
 Each way the arcana can be used is represented by a ritual card.
-The ritual cards should be arranged face up in a single row near the tableau.
-Each outcome card should be placed face down on top of a random ritual card.
+Each outcome is paired with a random ritual card.
-Ensure that the outcome cards do not obscure the icons on the underlying ritual cards.
+The outcome card specifies which ritual corresponds to which way the arcana are used.

 ### Casting the Ritual Spell
 At the beginning of the game, all of the outcome cards will be face down.